markjnkim/es_mod/03-javascript/content/lesson-5-bugs.md

     * If the player score is higher
       * Set new high score object into `localStorage`
       * Set new player robot's name object into `localStorage`
+      * Send player the message that they beat the high score

-Since this logic is happening once the game has ended, which function should these operations occur?
+Since this logic is happening once the game has ended, in which function should these operations occur?

-If you guessed the `endGame()` function that would be correct.
+If you replied, the `endGame()` function, you would be correct.

 Let's use our knowledge of conditional statements as well as our new Web Storage APIs to try and code this operation ourselves.
 > **Hint:** Try to retrieve a key from `localStorage` that does not exist to see  what is returned.
 > We get a `null` value.
 Let's take into account that no high score has been stored so if our `getItem` retrieves a null, set the current high score to zero.

-The final endGame() function should now look similar to this:
+The final `endGame()` function should now look similar to this:
 ```javascript
 var endGame = function() {
   window.alert("The game has now ended.
 Let's see how you did!");